olivia-1221/Bookmark/README.md

 ## User Stories (Phase 0)

+- As a user, I want to be able to register and login with a set username
+- As a user, I want to be able to set a personal reading goal (# of books) and be notified when I reach it
-- As a user, I want to be able to input a new book with its title, author, and date completed
+- As a user, I want to be able to input a new book with its title and author
-- As a user, I want to be able to rate a book on a scale of 1-5, from #bleh to #awesomeness
+- As a user, I want to be able to rate a book on a scale of 1-5 ⭐️
-- As a user, I want to be able to delete a book from the list
+- As a user, I want to be able to shelve a book according to its genre
-- As a user, I want to be able to add quotes to a book entry
+- As a user, I want to be able to add quotes to an entry and view them
+- As a user, I want to be able to view my entire reading history
-- As a user, I want to be able to view all books that have a select rating (1-5)
+- As a user, I want to be able to view all books with a select rating or of a select genre
+- As a user, I want to be able to view certain statistics:
+  - total # of books read
+  - average rating
+  - number and % breakdown of each rating
+  - number and % breakdown of each genre

+## User Stories (Phase 1)

+- As a user, I want to be able to register and login with a set username
+  - Note that for now, one can't login directly from the intro. screen because members aren't being stored
+- As a user, I want to be able to input a new book with its title and author
+- As a user, I want to be able to rate a book on a scale of 1-5 ⭐️
+- As a user, I want to be able to view my entire reading history
-- As a user, I want to be able to sort all my entries (ascending or descending) according to rating
+- As a user, I want to be able to view all books with a select rating
+- As a user, I want to be able to view certain statistics:
+  - total # of books read
+  - average rating
+  - number and % breakdown of each rating